Aggressive Driving Car Accidents

 This includes dangerous maneuvers such as: not staying in one’s lane, weaving, making unsafe lane changes, failing to warn of a turn or to failure to yield at an intersection.
 Any of these normal driving moves that are done with the intent to annoy, harass, molest, intimidate, injure of obstruct another person, can be determined to be aggressive.
 Further, “[a]ny person convicted of aggressive driving shall be guilty of a misdemeanor of a high and aggravated nature.”

-Atlanta aggressive driving car accidents lawyer Charles Scholle, has supported victims of personal injury for over the past two decades.
+The Atlanta aggressive driving car accident lawyers Charles Scholle and the Scholle Law legal team support victims of personal injury.
 When you are the victim of an aggressive driver and have been seriously injured or a family member has lost his or life, you must have an advocate who can help you with every aspect of your recovery.
+Scholle Law is here to help you and your family through the legal and medical process.

-As an Atlanta aggressive driving car accident lawyer, Charles Scholle knows that aggressive driving is the cause of serious accident and injury.
+The Atlanta aggressive driving car accident lawyers and legal professionals at Scholle Law know that aggressive driving is the cause of serious accident and injury.
 To avoid aggressive drivers experts recommend that you:

 - Get out of the way,